 US Federal Regulations requires Tyndale University College & Seminary (Tyndale) to develop and apply Satisfactory Academic Progress (SAP) standards that applies to all Title IV fund recipients.
 The academic standards set by Tyndale’s SAP policy for Title IV fund recipients are the same standards for students who are not receiving Title IV funds.
 This policy applies to all semesters, whether aid was or was not received.
 These academic standards are consistently applied to all students, whether they are full-time, part-time, undergraduate, or graduate students.
-The Student Financial Resources Office, in consultation from the Registrar’s Office, will evaluate all Title IV fund recipients according to the SAP standards at the end of each payment period (i.e. semester).
+The Student Financial Resources Office, in consultation from the Office of the Registrar, will evaluate all Title IV fund recipients according to the SAP standards at the end of each payment period (i.e. semester).

 The purpose of SAP is to ensure that Title IV fund recipients are adequately progressing towards their degree.
 Students must meet both a “qualitative” and a “quantitative” standard in order to maintain eligibility for financial aid.
 Failure to meet these standards may result in future ineligibility of Title IV funds.